achall36/RoxvilleRooster.github.io/pulp_game_setting_rules.md

 hindrances.
 * Mooks are never Shaken.
 If you equal or exceed their
-Toughness, they’re out of the
+Toughness, they're out of the
 fight.
 Mooks will willingly lay down their lives for the main villain (see the SWDEE setting rule Fanaticism).